Other Issues

 I don’t just talk about human rights.
 I have championed them all my life, often in very difficult circumstances.

 As the first openly LGBTQ+ elected official in Southwest Florida in the 1990s, I experienced discrimination, hatred, and death threats, but never flinched.
+I’m endorsed by the LGBTQ+ Victory Fund.

 I believe our community should send a message to every queer person that “not only are you natural, you are flawless and beautiful, exactly as you are.”